Non-crossing chords of a polygon with forbidden positions: Introduction

 \end{class}

-\begin{class} \rm This is the family of all non-convex polygons with only three (consecutive) angles which are less than $\pi$.
-Such polygon region can be obtained by deleting a convex polygon region from a triangle region (see Fig.~\ref{fig:class2}).
+\begin{class} \rm This class of polygons are constructed in an elementary manner, where each polygonal region can be obtained by deleting a triangle region or a polygonal region in Class \ref{ex:class2} along an edge (or two neighbouring edges) of a convex polygonal region (see Fig.~\ref{fig:class3}).

 \end{class}